cyberark/Accelerator-PAM-Onboarding/README.md

 * An AWS account
   * AWS User -- used for provisioning an EC2 instance
   * AWS Role -- used for Conjur AWS Authenticator
-* CyberArk PAS Vault created and ready to go
+* CyberArk PAM Vault created and ready to go
   * Safe to store provisioner credentials
   * Safe to store the newly created credentials
 * CyberArk Conjur Cloud account
-  * PAS Vault sync enabled
+  * PAM Vault sync enabled
   * AWS Authenticator configured and enabled
 * Access to a Demo Host -- Optimal demo experience, run this from an EC2 instance
 * GO lang compiler, v1.21